 6. disarms the vengeance of God.

 1482.
 Where must the temporal punishment of sin be purified?
-(CCC 1472) The temporal punishment of sin must be purified either:
+(CCC 1472)

 1. here on earth or